aikirias/OneRing/README.md

   # append ingestion if you also want Flink
   ```
 - Broker binary protocol: `pulsar://localhost:${PULSAR_BINARY_PORT}` (default `6650`); REST/admin UI: `http://localhost:${PULSAR_HTTP_PORT}` (default `8087`).
 Flink REST dashboard: `http://localhost:${FLINK_REST_PORT}` (default `8090`).
 - Debezium pulls CDC events from the curated Postgres database using `ops/scripts/bootstrap.sh`-provisioned credentials and streams them into `${DEBEZIUM_PULSAR_TOPIC}` (default `persistent://public/default/oner.orders`).
-Adjust the include lists in `.env` if you need different schemas/tables.
+In production-style deployments treat Debezium as the CDC boundary for external/vendor sources that must be mirrored into Pulsar before further processing.
+- Reserve Postgres for these transactional + streaming patterns (microservices, CDC, Flink sinks).
+Analytical SQL should target ClickHouse directly or the Iceberg tables managed by Spark.
+- Flink jobs consume those CDC topics (or any other Pulsar streams) and are the preferred place to implement streaming enrichment.
+Push outputs to downstream Pulsar topics when you need more fan-out, or land them in Ceph's Bronze bucket when the stream feeds batch consumers.
 - Register topics and verify Pulsar connectivity:
   ```bash
   docker compose exec pulsar bin/pulsar-admin topics create persistent://public/default/demo-topic